Counter visits from more than 160 countries and 1400 universities (details)

 Index

-1 The Artful Staging
+1 The Artful Staging of a "Suicide"

-A disciplined, organized, and aware people is, along with an honest and loyal armed forces and military police, the best defense of the Popular government and of the future of the country.
+defense of the Popular government and of the future of the country."

-SALVADOR ALLENDE, speech May 1, 1971, in Plaza Bulnes, Santiago, Chile
+(SALVADOR ALLENDE, speech May 1, 1971, in Plaza Bulnes, Santiago, Chile.)

-And they have the power, they can smash us, but the social processes cannot be held back either by crime or by force.
-History is ours, and the People will make it.
+processes cannot be held back either by crime or by force.

-SALVADOR ALLENDE, speech September 11,1973, at 9:15 A.M., in the Palacio de La Moneda, Santiago, Chile, taped as the attack by the rebel generals was under way and broadcast by Radio Magallanes
+(SALVADOR ALLENDE, speech September 11,1973, at 9:15 A.M., in the Palacio de La Moneda, Santiago, Chile, taped as the attack by the rebel generals was under way and broadcast by Radio Magallanes.)

-Six or seven minutes past 2 P.M. on September 11, 1973, an infiltration patrol of the San Bemardo Infantry School commanded by Captain Roberto Garrido burst into the second floor of the Chilean Presiden- tial Palace, Santiago's Palacio de La Moneda.
-Charging up the main staircase and covering themselves with spurts from their FAL ma- chine guns, the patrol advanced to the entrance of the Salon Rojo, the state reception hall.
+Six or seven minutes past 2 P.M. on September 11, 1973, an infiltration patrol of the San Bemardo Infantry School commanded by Captain Roberto Garrido burst into the second floor of the Chilean Presidential Palace, Santiago's Palacio de La Moneda.
+Charging up the main staircase and covering themselves with spurts from their FAL machine guns, the patrol advanced to the entrance of the Salon Rojo, the state reception hall.
 Inside, through dense smoke coming from fires elsewhere in the building and from the explosion of tear gas bombs, grenades, and shells from Sherman tank cannons, the patrol captain saw a band of civilians braced to defend themselves with submachine guns.
 In a reflex action, Captain Garrido loosed a short burst from his weapon.
 One of his three bullets struck a civilian in the stomach.
 A soldier in Garrido's patrol imitated his commander, wounding the same man in the abdomen.
 As the man writhed on the floor in agony,

 2 THE MURDER OF ALLENDE